jacobdjwilson/awesome-annual-security-reports/README.md

 **Analysis:** Reports generated from quantifying and qualifying intelligence from sensor networks or services.\
 **Survey:** Reports generated from observations and feedback from surveys or consulting engagements.

+The reports listed below are the most recent iteration, while past versions are stored in their corresponding yearly folders.
+After three years, if a source has not updated a report it will no longer be featured in the ReadMe.md file but will still be accessible within the repository directory corresponding to its respective year.

+The "Data Type" field categorizes the nature or focus of each report.
+This field helps to classify and organize the reports based on their primary content or emphasis.

 ### Analysis
 |Provider|Report Name|Year|Data Type|
 |:---|:---|:---|:---|